Privacy Policy

 6.3 Encryption in Transit

 All data transmitted between your browser and our servers is encrypted using TLS 1.3 with forward secrecy.
 We enforce HSTS (HTTP Strict Transport Security) with a minimum max-age of one year and include the preload directive.
-Our TLS configuration receives an A+ rating from Qualys SSL Labs.
-Internal communication between application services and the database uses mutual TLS (mTLS).

 6.4 Backups